 Slot Tips, Do's and Don'ts

 The first thing a player might want to realize when playing a slot is that casinos always have an edge.
-Unlike games like black, poker, and video poker, a player can't flip the odds in his favor based on superior play or strategy.
+Unlike games like blackjack, poker, and video poker, a player can't flip the odds in his favor based on superior play or strategy.
 However, there are a few important concepts to remember when playing slots to offer not only the best chance to win but also a chance to at least make a player’s bankroll last longer.
 Here are just a few tips to remember.

 Set Your Limits – make sure the money plan to wager is a major part of your budget.
 Slots and gambling are forms of entertainment.
 Make sure losing your slot bankroll isn't more than you can realistically afford to lose.
 Try not to avoid heading to the ATM machine – your budget is important.